-Our paper is in the tradition of the literature on the boundaries of the firms; see Williamson (1975, 1985), Klein, Crawford, and Alchian (1978), Grossman and Hart (1986), and Hart and Moore (1986).
+While our focus is on the interaction between a firm's attribute choices and managerial incentives, there is a literature related to our merger application.
+Seminal work on the boundaries of the firm include Williamson (1975, 1985), Klein, Crawford, and Alchian (1978), Grossman and Hart (1986), and Hart and Moore (1986).
 Hart (1995) provides a nice survey of this literature.
 The main insight of the modern property rights approach, pioneered by Grossman and Hart (1986), is that property rights (and hence ownership) matter when contracts are incomplete.
-In more recent work on relational contracts, Halonen (1995) and Baker, Gibbons, and Murphy (2002) show that this insight continues to hold even in a repeated game setting.
+In more recent work on relational contracts,

+Halonen (1995) and Baker, Gibbons, and Murphy (2002) show that this insight continues to hold even in a repeated game setting.
 While we also consider a dynamic agency problem, in our setting, the owner's decision (following the first agency problem) constitutes a state variable which alters the continuation game that players subsequently play.
 Thus, in our model, players are engaged in a dynamic game, in contrast with most previous literature, which typically employed repeated games.
 This distinction is important because the phenomenon under study arises precisely from the change in the continuation game induced by the owner's behavior.

-It should be noted that the conflict between the owner and the manager in our model is not the result of a holdup problem, unlike much of the related literature.7 We also depart from much of the property rights literature by focussing on the link between agency problems and firm boundaries.
+It should be noted that the conflict between the owner and the manager in our model is not the result of a holdup problem, unlike much of the related literature.
+We also depart from much of the property rights literature by focussing on the link between agency problems and firm boundaries.

-In recent work, Hart and Holmstrom (2002) present a model in which workers have preferences over firm policies and managers care about workers' interests.
+In recent work, Hart and Holmstrom (2002) extend the property-rights model of the owner-managed firm to non-owner-managed firms.
+They present a model in which workers receive private benefits from firm policies, which may or may not be aligned with managers' benefits.
 In their model, integration may not be optimal since workers' and managers' preferences are, by assumption, more difficult to align in an integrated firm.
-Hart and Holmstrom incorporate nonstandard variables in the utility functions of the actors; in contrast, managers and owners have preferences only over money and the disutility of effort as in the standard moral hazard problem in our model.
+Hart and Holmstrom emphasize nonstandard aspects of employment such as job satisfaction, whereas in our model managers and owners have preferences only over money and the disutility of effort as in the standard moral hazard problem in our model.
 A second distinction is that, unlike Hart and Holmstrom, agency problems are at the heart of our paper.

 Our paper is also related to the recent finance literature on internal capital markets (see, for example, Stein (1997), Scharfstein and Stein (2000), and in particular Brusco and Panunzi (2001)).
-This literature shows that "winner picking" among different investment projects in a conglomerate firm may reduce managers' incentives to exert effort.8 As in our paper, there may be a reallocation of assets after the outcome of the agency problem is observed.
-The paper closest to our model is Brusco and Panunzi
+This literature shows that "winner picking" among different investment projects in a conglomerate firm may reduce managers' incentives to exert effort.
+As in our paper, there may be a reallocation of assets after the outcome of the agency problem is observed.
+The paper closest to our model is Brusco and Panunzi (2001), in which after a successful realization of the project there is a chance that some of the returns are allocated to other projects, and consequently, the nonpecuniary benefit accruing to the manager is diminished.
+This is reminiscent of the owner's decision to reallocate assets in our model.
+As in Hart and Holmstrom, these finance papers incorporate variables in the utility function in addition to those in the standard moral hazard model (money and effort).
+In contrast, in our model, there are no psychic benefits.